 Anti-lock braking systems are among the unsung heroes in the world of engineering.
-They are at the heart of all motor vehicles, helping cars to maintain traction control so drivers can corner more efficiently and safely.
-Although ABS was developed more than fifty years ago for use in aircraft, they only became commercially available in 1990, when Delco Moraine introduced an ABS system that could be installed into any car.
+They are at the heart of all manner of motor vehicles, helping to maintain traction control with efficiency and safety.
+ABS was initially developed for use in aircraft, they only became widely available in cars in the 1970s and 80s.
+Mercedes-Benz released the first production car with ABS implemented for all four wheels in 1978.
 ABS reduce stopping distances, prevent the wheels from locking up, and ensures greater vehicle stability than any driver could manage independently.

 For better or for worse, genetic engineering has had an impact on our lifestyles.
 Also known as genetic modification, it occurs when scientists take pieces of DNA from one plant or animal and introduce that gene to another.
 Genetic engineering has changed the way crops are grown.
 Today, crops are engineered to be resistant to pesticides and approximately 70% of foods in our supermarkets contain genetically modified ingredients.
 GE crops are used widely throughout the world and while many can produce more Vitamin A, and it may help to prevent diseases, the side effects of long-term consumption are unknown.

 Engineering has transformed our lifestyles, giving us things we now can’t live without.
 It has allowed for better health care and the impact of modern medications on global health has been ground-breaking.
 Ultimately, engineers materialise the solutions that aid the advancement of humans this is facilitated through the use of innovative ideas.
 For instance, genetically engineered forests are in development and engineers and scientists have worked away since the 1980s, but progress has been slow due to red tape.
 This refers to regulation and conformity requirements, and genetically modified forests are seen as high-risk.
 But even more exciting innovations lie ahead, so we’ll have to wait and see what the future of engineering will bring us.